zuplo/docs/docs/articles/custom-domains.md

 ### 2. Add your domain

-Then, pick the edge deployed environment you want to assign the domain to and enter your apex domain (e.g. example.com) or subdomain (e.g. api.example.com)
+Then, pick the environment you want to assign the domain to and enter your apex domain (e.g. example.com) or subdomain (e.g. api.example.com)

 ![Add New Domain](../../public/media/custom-domains/image-1.png)